TeachBooks/he-staff/book/some_content/Hiring/3_1SelectionSteps.md

 * Check the **English proficiency level (ETV)** of the candidates.
 An additional test is needed if PhD candidates are non-native speakers and have not followed their masters in English, see [this intranet page](https://intranet.tudelft.nl/en/-/english-language-skills-etv-for-phd-candidates?p_l_back_url=%2Fen%2Fgroup%2Fguest%2Fsearch%3Fq%3Detv) for PhD's and [this intranet page](https://intranet.tudelft.nl/en/-/itav-english-language-skills?p_l_back_url=%2Fen%2Fgroup%2Fguest%2Fsearch%3Fq%3Detv) for other scientific staff.

 * Be aware that the process may take longer depending on the nationality of the candidate.
-The knowledge safety check and acquiring visa may both take several weeks to months.
+The knowledge safety check usually takes 2 weeks and in extreme cases 10 weeks.
+Acquiring visa usually takes ~4 weeks for EU citizens and 12 weeks for non-EU citizens.